tjworks/tapdata-docs-en/docs/cloud/user-guide/connect-database/beta/connect-bigquery.md

      </div>
    </details>

-4. After the permission selection is complete, click **CREATE**.
+2. After the permission selection is complete, click **CREATE**.

-2. Log in to Google Cloud [Credentials page](https://console.cloud.google.com/apis/credentials) to create a service account that will be used for subsequent authentication.
+3. Log in to Google Cloud [Credentials page](https://console.cloud.google.com/apis/credentials) to create a service account that will be used for subsequent authentication.

    1. At the top of the page, click **CREATE CREDENTIALS** > **Service Account**.

-   2. In the Service account details area, fill in the name, ID, and description for the service account, and click **CREATE AND CONTINUE**.
+   2. In the Service account details section, provide the name, ID, and description for the service account, and then click **CREATE AND CONTINUE**.

       ![Create access account](../../../images/create_server_account_en.png)